jenniferpham/Tech-Interview-Cheat-Sheet/README.md

           2) if cache doesn't contain that key -> go to db to look
         - u can cache a query, its results or specific object (like rendered version of website or most recent blog post)
         - used cached version  Ex: display page that lists popular posts and comments that are slightly out of date
+  - **Idempotent**
+    - Stripe API implements idempotency keys on mutating endpoints (POST) by allowing clients to pass a unique value in with the special **Idempotency-Key** header, so if request fails due to a network connection error, you can safely retry it with the same idempotency key, and the customer is charged only once.
+    - In REST API, GET and PUT and DELETE w/ same data are idempotent, not POST b/c given same input, it gives back same output
+    - guarantees that it is safe to do over and over again
+    - When performing a request, a client generates a unique ID to identify that operation to the server along with the normal payload.
+The server receives the ID and correlates it with the state of the request on its end.
+If the client notices a failure, it retries the request with the same ID, and that ID guarantees that it's only done once.
+  - Save State
+    - save data on server side if possible
+      - 1 source of truth and consistent across all sessions and devices
+    - client side
+      - useContext React API
+      - local component state like loading or error state for fetching data
+      - Web storage
+        - local storage or session storage
+      - state management libraries: React Context API, Redux, Recoil
   - improve user experience (React)
     - **Optimistic UI** is a pattern that you can use to simulate the results of a mutation and update the UI even before receiving a response from the server.
       - instead of waiting for response from server, we can display that it was updated on UI, and save message in **queue** like SQS.
 When it is ready to be run, it can trigger a function or lambda to update the item in the database.